My Cart: 0 item(s)

 - Second-degree burns Second-degree burns usually have blisters and are very tender to touch.
 To treat a second-degree burn, carefully clean with water, pat dry and apply a burn cream.
 You can use a loose Non-adherent gauze dressings to cover the injured area each day.
 Do not break blisters as they help to prevent against infection.
 Prescription burn dressings can be applied to help cover and heal the area.
 Over-the-counter pain relievers can be used, but we recommend seeing a medical professional for severe, persistent pain.

 - Third-degree burns Third-degree burns may be blanched white or charred.
-In many cases, first degree burns may not be painful because of nerve damage.
+In many cases, third-degree burns may not be painful because of nerve damage.
 Never attempt to self-treat a third-degree burn.
 Third degree burns and facial burns should be managed by a physician immediately.